Drugs that are Safe for Liver Pain

 The Bad –

-You get constipated.
-Pain meds not only slow down your mind, it slows down your bodily functions.
+Constipation.
+Pain meds can slow down your bodily functions.
 Walking and drinking water can help.
 Taking a stool softener may loosen things up, but getting off the pain meds is the only real relief.

 The Ugly –

-You can become addicted.
+Addiction.
 Some people became addicted even after a short time on pain meds, such as with a surgery or a car wreck.
-The doctor can help to wean you off strong medications and get you to a lower class of drugs.
+The doctor can help to wean you to a lower class of drugs.
 Eventually, you should be able to tolerate an over the counter medication.
-Tylenol in low doses can be safe when your doctor recommends.

-They are hard on your liver.
-Sometimes that can keep us trying to live with unnecessary pain.
-My doctor gave me some meds to keep me comfortable after TACE.
-I refused to take them the first few days and was in constant pain.
+After TACE, I refused to take meds and was in constant pain.
 A call to the doctor reassured me that it was okay to take some meds for a short time and in small doses.

 How to Manage Pain

-To tell you the truth, I’ve had to work hard to manage my liver pain lately.
 I rely on deep breathing, prayer, meditation, and gentle exercise.
 For more about this, check out this blog.
 There are times when it has worked, and other times?
 Not so good.
-For a person who lives with long term pain, I would suggest a pain management doctor.
-I learned quickly that while some relief is possible, it can be a strain on my mind.
+For a long term pain, I would suggest a pain management class, or yoga.

-Back to the topic – constant pain can make you want to just give up on life.
-Sometimes you can’t remember when you were pain free.
-You can begin to think you will always feel this way.
-For me, self- pity was close by and brought discouragement with it.
-The pain intensified.
-That caused me to stress out and kept me from relaxing.
-That in turn increased my pain.
-It can be a vicious cycle.
+Constant pain can make you want to just give up on life.
+You can’t remember when you were pain free and begin to think you will always feel this way.
+Self- pity brings discouragement and that can make it stressful.
+When pain keeps you from relaxing it turns into a vicious cycle.

-If you are living with pain, please do not give up mentally.
-Cling to the hope that there are meds to help you.
-There are also tools to help you manage pain.
-Join me, and fight your way out of the bed or chair if at all possible.
-Talk to your doctor about which drugs are safe for liver pain.
+There are meds and also tools to help you manage pain.
+Talk to your doctor about which drugs are safe.
 Ask for help.
 Never feel like you are alone in pain.

-Let me say that the above suggestions are just that.
 Suggestions.
-I do not feel confident enough to offer advice and always suggest that you speak with your doctor.
-I pray for us all as we deal with pain.
-As always, I encourage you to take care of your body.
+I always suggest that you speak with your doctor.
+I encourage you to take care of your body.
 Give yourself some love.
 Rub that painful place and allow your mind to picture healing and health.
 Use medication as your doctor prescribes it.
 Give thanks that you are still alive and breathing.
 Feel the love that all of the Best Friend’s share as we go through this together.